 An IE wants to add a new DC-Coupled Resource by installing 250 MW of PV and 200 MW of energy storage connected to ERCOT grid using shared inverters with a total rating of 250 MW

-Inverter rating will ensure 250 MW will be the maximum this facility can export to the ERCOT grid
+The inverter rating will ensure 250 MW will be the maximum this facility can export to the ERCOT grid

-Under today’s rules, GINR process requires registration and studies for this facility at 450 MW Pmax
+Under today’s rules, the GINR process requires registration and studies for this facility at 450 MW Pmax

-The IE should be able to register this facility at 250 MW Pmax and the GINR studies should be conducted at 250 MW.
+The objective of this proposal is to allow the IE to register this facility at 250 MW Pmax and have the GINR studies conducted at 250 MW.

-Reactive requirements should be based on 250 MW Pmax.
+Reactive requirements would be based on 250 MW Pmax under this proposal.

 Resource Adequacy Reporting